Beginnings...see how it all started!

 His work to date has been the subject of five feature-length articles in The New York Times, along with numerous feature articles in The New York Daily News, New York Post, Dallas Morning News, Chicago Tribune, Atlanta Journal / Constitution, Kansas City Star, as well as on numerous ABC, NBC and CBS local and nation-wide news and entertainment programs including E!
 True Hollywood Story, Bravo Channel, Donahue, Good Morning America, etc.

-In 1984, Mr. Sklar founded the famed Beginnings Academy in upstate New York.
+In 1984, Mr. Seidman founded the famed Seidman Academy (Beginnings) in upstate New York.
 Currently, workshops take place every year in New York, Hollywood, and London.
 His publication, Winning Monologues from the Beginnings Academy, (Samuel French/Baker’s Plays), is a standard text in many high school and college theater departments, as well as a resource for numerous talent agencies and casting directors.

-Brother of world-renowned flutist Pamela Sklar, Mr. Sklar studied concert piano at New York’s Juilliard School of Music and was a career musician.
+Brother of world-renowned flutist Pamela Kestenbaum, Mr. Seidmanr studied concert piano at New York’s Juilliard School of Music and was a career musician.
 He holds a Masters Degree in Education from Harvard University, with a concentration in adolescent development and counseling.
 His protégés and/or discoveries include thousands of successful young performers.